-Own is aiming to make a point-of-sale (POS) system that doesn’t just reinvent the cash register, it turns it into a node on a web-connected information system.
-Its solution combines the slickness of tablet hardware, the optimization of a custom operating system and the flexibility of a cloud-based infrastructure to make it all happen.
+Own is aiming to make a point-of-sale (POS) system that doesn’t just reinvent the cash register, it turns it into a node on a web-connected information system.… Read the rest

 Amazon’s announcement of the Kindle Fire today threw down the gauntlet for both tablets and e-book readers.
 At just $199, it’s not much more expensive than previous e-readers, and it’s a heck of a lot cheaper than competing tablets.

-In fact, you might be asking yourself: Why would I want a drab, monochrome E Ink reader when for a little bit more money I could get an awesome 7-inch tablet?
+In fact, you might be asking yourself: Why would I want a drab, monochrome E Ink reader when for a little bit more money I could get an awesome 7-inch tablet?… Read the rest

 Each week, I’m writing a column on business and technology called Dylan’s Desk.
 Subscribe here, and you can read my columns a whole day before they appear on the VentureBeat website.

-Like a backroom brawler, Apple’s iPad has taken on one tablet challenger after another, and kicked the ass of every single one.
+Like a backroom brawler, Apple’s iPad has taken on one tablet challenger after another, and kicked the ass of every single one.… Read the rest

 Entrepreneur and hacker Nik Cubrilovic reports that Facebook can track the web pages you visit even when you are logged out of Facebook.